silbogdan/dispenser/README.md

 ## About the project

-This is a disinfectant dispenser that uses a webscraper to get data about COVID-19 form the internet.
+This is a disinfectant dispenser that uses a webscraper to get data about COVID-19 from the internet.
 It serves as an academic project for the local Microsoft Learn Student Ambassadors organization.

 The webscraper is created with Python, using Selenium.
 It connects to a website providing local data and scrapes it from a table.
 The data is then provided to the local server.